VoiNetwork/governance/Proposal Submissions/Quiz Bot Incentive/Quiz Bot Incentive_Atsoc1993_20230910.md

 - One-click node set-ups may not currently have the option to redeem their full participation node address to register for the bot.

 # Project Length
-- Immediate deployment after go-ahead from committee members.
+- Immediate deployment after go-ahead from committee members until end of testnet.
 If approved, can be fully functional and launched at request once the bot is invited to the discord, assuming minor adjustments at committee's preference are not requested.

 # Additional Information
 - For any committee members wishing to test the bot, please contact me directly for the discord details.
 I emphasize that my primary project will potentially integrate Voi compatibility on the mainnet in the future.
 Thank you again for considering this proposal.
 I believe "Voi Buddy" can significantly enhance our community's engagement and understanding of Voi.